 These notices are typical for those living in subsidized housing, like in California, for example.

-Can You Give a 3-Day Notice to Vacate?
+Can You Give a Three-Day Notice to Vacate?

-The short answer is no; as a rule, tenants must give landlords more than 3 days’ notice if they do not wish to be in violation of their lease.
-3-day notice to vacate letters are typically sent by landlords to tenants if there’s unpaid rent and they’re taking steps toward eviction.
-These notices generally disclose how much rent the tenant owes and that they have three days to pay it in full in order to avoid being evicted.
+The short answer is no; as a rule, tenants must give landlords more than three days’ notice if they do not wish to be in violation of their lease.
+Three-day notice to vacate letters are typically sent by landlords to tenants if there’s unpaid rent or there’s been a serious lease violation and they’re taking steps toward eviction.
+These eviction notices generally disclose how many month’s rent the tenant owes and that they have three days to pay it in full in order to avoid being evicted.

-Do You Have to Give a Written Notice?
+Do You Have to Give a Written Notice to Vacate?

 Notice to Vacate Letter Template

 [Your name] [Your current address] [City, State, ZIP Code] [Date] [Your landlord or property manager’s name] [Their address as it shows on your lease agreement] [City, State, Zip code]

 Dear [property manager or landlord’s name],